-Engagement Herb Roast Chicken has that magical home-cooked goodness that will make your sweetheart fall for you all over again.
+Engagement Chicken, an herb roast chicken, has that magical home-cooked goodness that will make your sweetheart fall for you all over again.

 Friends, I have some news to share.